Fenugreek production in India: Production

-Within the country its seed production is the highest in the state of Rajasthan followed by Gujarat, Madhya Pradesh and Uttaranchal.
+Within the country its seed production is the highest in the state of Rajasthan followed by Gujarat, Madhya Pradesh and Uttarakhand.
 In Rajasthan, which accounts for a significant majority of India's total output, the crop is mainly grown during the winter season.
-Other states where it is grown in fairly good quantity are Tamil Nadu, Punjab and Uttar Pradesh.
+Other states where it is grown in fairly good quantity are Tamil Nadu, the Punjab, and Uttar Pradesh.
 There are several varieties of fenugreek grown in the country.